 Computer technology is in the cars we drive, the appliances we use, the services we utilize and the games we play.

-People who are trained in computer science are in demand in almost every facet of our society, including business, government and non-profit entities.
+Computer Science is the theoretical investigations and practical applications of computer technology, programming and applications.
+People who are trained in computer science are in demand in almost every facet of society, including business, government and nonprofit entities.
+Computer Science graduates often find employment in high-tech or scientific areas.

 Attributes of Successful Computer Science Professionals